apache/hudi/docs/_docs/2_2_writing_data.md

   path to the config file in dedicated config folder which contains table overridden properties for the particular table to be ingested.
 ```

 Sample config files for table wise overridden properties can be found under `hudi-utilities/src/test/resources/delta-streamer-config`.
-The command to run HoodieMultiTableDeltaStreamer is also similar to how you run HoodieDeltaStreamer.
+The command to run `HoodieMultiTableDeltaStreamer` is also similar to how you run `HoodieDeltaStreamer`.

 ```java
 [hoodie]$ spark-submit --class org.apache.hudi.utilities.deltastreamer.HoodieMultiTableDeltaStreamer `ls packaging/hudi-utilities-bundle/target/hudi-utilities-bundle-*.jar` \